contagon/handbook/handbook/29-meetings-in-the-church.md

 Purpose

-Help leaders encourage members to become true followers of Jesus Christ.
+Help stake, mission, and temple presidents exercise priesthood keys in unity.
+Counsel about and coordinate efforts to help members in their responsibilities for the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).

 Participants

-An Area Seventy designated by the Area Presidency chairs the coordinating council.
+The Area Presidency assigns an Area Seventy to lead the council.
 Stake and mission presidents attend the meetings.
 Temple presidents are invited and attend when practical.
-District presidents are not usually asked to attend.

-Several stake Relief Society presidents and other stake officers may be invited to attend these meetings as necessary.
-Their perspective as stake officers may be needed.
-Their participation may also be helpful when discussions relate to their organizations.
-They may participate in part or all of the meeting.
-Area Seventies consider distance, family, and travel when making these invitations.
+Others may attend part or all of the meetings when needed and when invited by the Area Seventy.
+Area Seventies consider distance, family circumstances, and travel when making these invitations.

 Frequency

 Quarterly, soon after each area council meeting.
 Additional meetings may be held when needed.

-The Area Presidency establishes coordinating councils.
-A designated Area Seventy plans the meetings and facilitates discussion.
-All who attend counsel together as equal participants.

-In these meetings, participants:

-* Invite revelation about implementing the teachings of the First Presidency and Quorum of the Twelve.
-* Instruct and edify one another.
-* Coordinate the work of salvation and exaltation.
-* Coordinate multistake matters.
-These matters may include activities (see [20.3.1](20-activities.md#2031-general-guidelines) and [20.6.24](20-activities.md#20624-travel)), self-reliance and emergency response (see [22.3.2](22-providing-for-temporal-needs.md#2232-help-members-assess-and-address-short-term-needs), [22.5.1](22-providing-for-temporal-needs.md#2251-policies-regarding-recipients-of-church-assistance), and [22.9.1.3](22-providing-for-temporal-needs.md#22913-respond-to-emergencies)), and finances and audits (see [34.9](34-finances-and-audits.md#349-audits)).

-To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).
+For more about coordinating councils, see [5.2.4](5-general-and-area-leadership.md#524-coordinating-council).

 ## 29.5 Funerals and Other Services for the Deceased